Laura Bay was elected the 54th president of National PTA in 2015. Prior to her election,

 Bay and her husband, Robert, live in Poulsbo, Wash. and have three adult children—

 Andrew, Matthew and Celeste.
-She has worked for the Bremerton School District
+She worked for the Bremerton School District

-as an educator and currently works in the district office as a coordinator for
+as an educator and in the district office as a coordinator for

 assessment and instruction.